Alexcastr/ChallengeDreenvio/README.md

 1. Clone the repository.
 2. Install the dependencies with `npm install`.
-3. Start the server with `npm run dev`.
+3. Start the server with `npm run start`.

 ## Usage